vrtulka23/scinumtools/docs/source/materials/elements.rst

 Symbols of the elements conform to a standard element notation.
-In case of named Hydrogen isotopes, it is also possible to use the following short notation:
+In the case of named Hydrogen isotopes, it is also possible to use the following short notation:

 .. csv-table:: Special symbols of hydrogen isotopes
    :widths: 20, 20, 20